NoxHarmonium/lithium-lang/README.md

 - Stict depedency injection as part of the langauge
 - Compiled rather than intepreted and no VM so it can run on iOS which disallows things like JITing.

+As I work through existing languages for insperation and ideas I will add notes [here](doc/insperation.md).